dotbitHQ/dotbit.js/README.md

 ![NPM](https://img.shields.io/npm/l/dotbit) ![npm](https://img.shields.io/npm/v/dotbit)
 </div>

-> This is the new version of .bit (Previously DAS) JavaScript SDK.
-If you are looking for the source code of npm package [das-sdk](https://www.npmjs.com/package/das-sdk)(Deprecated), please check out the branch [das-sdk](https://github.com/dotbitHQ/dotbit.js/tree/das-sdk).
+> This is the new version of .bit (previously known as DAS) JavaScript SDK.
+If you are looking for the source code of the deprecated npm package [das-sdk](https://www.npmjs.com/package/das-sdk), please visit the [das-sdk](https://github.com/dotbitHQ/dotbit.js/tree/das-sdk) branch on GitHub.

 ## Table of Contents
 - [Features](#features)